sjtalkar/sjtalkar.github.io/NLP course notes.md

  Autocorrelation(L) = Covariancet(yt, yt+L)/Variancet(yt)

  [From textbook Data Mining by Charu Agarwal)

+### Handling missing values

+It is common for time series data to contain missing values.
+Furthermore, the values of the series may not be synchronized in time when they are collected by independent sensors.
+It is often convenient to have time series values that are equally spaced and synchronized across different behavioral attributes for data processing.

+The most common methodology used for handling missing, unequally spaced, or unsynchronized values is **linear interpolation** - think IBR and terms.
+The idea is to create estimated values at the desired time stamps. y = y<sub>i</sub> + ((t-t<sub>i</sub>)/(t<sub>j</sub> - t<sub>i</sub>) * (y<sub>j</sub> - y<sub>i</sub>)

+## Noise Removal
+[Think R squared and the variability that cannot be explained by the model] The approach used by most of the noise removal methods is to remove **short-term fluctuations**.
+It should be pointed out that the distinction between noise and interesting outliers is often a difficult one to make.
+Interesting outliers are fluctuations, caused by specific aspects of the data generation process, rather than artifacts of the data collection process.
+- Binning
+- Moving Average (rolling average) smoothing : similar to binning BUT The main difference is that a bin is constructed starting at each timestamp in the series rather than only the timestamps at the boundaries of the bins.
+Therefore, the bin intervals are chosen to be [t1, tk], [t2, tk+1], etc. This results in a set of overlapping interval.
+**CONS** :Short-term trends are sometimes lost because of smoothing.
+Larger bin sizes result in greater smoothing and lag.
+- Exponenetial smoothing
+In exponential smoothing, the smoothed value y′i is defined as a linear combination of the current value yi, and the previously smoothed value y′i −1.

 ###  Autoregressive Models
 > Univariate time series contain a single variable that is predicted using autocorrelations.